bcgov/SBC_DivApps/apps/forms-flow-ai/nifi/Nifi-README.md

 table: <table name>
 Error Overview: <An overview of the error indicating what went wrong>
 Nifi Processor: <The nifi processor that failed>
-Error Description: <A detail description of the error to help understand the execution context>
+Error Description: <A detailed description of the error to help understand the execution context>
 Possible Actions: <One or more steps one could take to debug the issue>
 Technical Error: <Exception message or stack if available; otherwise N/A>
 ```